Electronic Arts, Inc.

 The four labels are supported by two new groups: Central Development Services and Global Publishing.
 Central Development Services, both led by Executive Vice President John Schappert.
 The Casual label was closed in November 2008 and merged into The Sims label along with the Hasbro partnership.
 The Sims as a label also disappeared.

-In February 2008, the company also set its sights on major publisher Take-Two Interactive Software, Inc. and most importantly the Rockstar studios it owns, mostly in response of the merger between Activision and Vivendi, but eventually in October 2008 it was confirmed there was no agreement.
+In February 2008, the company also set its sights on major publisher Take-Two Interactive Software and most importantly the Rockstar studios it owns, mostly in response of the merger between Activision and Vivendi, but eventually in October 2008 it was confirmed there was no agreement.

 In November 2009, EA announced to axe 1,500 jobs by the end of March 2010 as part of a new cost reduction plan, following net losses that increased during its second quarter to USD 391 million.
-Several studios are said to be closed or restructured.
+Several studios were closed (such as Pandemic Studios) or restructured (such as EA Los Angeles being split to Danger Close and Victory Games).

 Labels and product lines used by the company